Updated April 8, 2019.

 12. Local Marketing and Advertising (3 to 6 Months): $5,250 to $19,500

 - This amount represents charges in the first 3 to 6 months for various dues and memberships for marketing, e-newsletter distribution, promotional materials, internet advertising, advertising, and employee-related sales expenses.

 - All of these charges fall under the $1,750 minimum Local Advertising requirement located in Item 11.
 This amount also represents the minimum budget of $750 per month for local internet marketing programs provided by third-party vendors approved by ComForCare, and the payment for such programs is to be paid direct to the vendor.

 - ComForCare recommends that you spend, at a minimum, an additional $1,500 a month during the first 6 months of operation ($9,000 total) on local marketing activities such as, but not limited to, pay-per-click advertising, TV/radio advertising, direct mailers, etc. in order to build local brand awareness.

 - In addition, at a later date, ComForCare may elect to create an Advertising Co-Sponsorship Program wherein it may provide you certain reimbursements for any television and radio advertising you conduct.

-- You are required to spend, at a minimum, $250 per month on your direct caregiver recruiting efforts including, but not limited to: print and on-line hiring ads, job fairs, and third-party recruiting vendors.
-In addition, this amount represents estimated charges in the amount of $200 per month for the first 3 to 6 months for payroll processing fees, drug screening, and background check fees for new employees.
+- You are required to spend, at a minimum, the greater of 2% or $750 per month on your caregiver recruiting and retention efforts including, but not limited to: print hiring ads, job fairs, and third-party recruiting vendors.
+Of this minimum, at least $250 per month should be spent on your digital (on-line) caregiver recruiting and retention efforts.